WGPlaner/wg_planer/Documentation/SRS/SRS.md

 This section will list all functional requirements for "WGPlaner" and explain their functionality.
 Each of the following subsections represents a subsystem of our application.

 #### 3.1.1 Ŕegistration
 As soon as our app is installed and opened, the user gets to choose from two options.
 He can either create a shared flat if his doesn't exist already, or he can join one.
-In the first case the user becomes the admin and can create a code that is valid for 24h.
-This code allows other shared flat members to join the newly created shared flat.
+In the first case the user becomes the admin and can create an access code that is valid for 24h.
+This code can be shared through WhatsApp, e-mail and other channels and allows other shared flat members to join the newly created shared flat.
 The admin may create a new code at any time and the old one gets invalidated.
 By joining a shared flat, users create a new profile and can set their username, profile image, etc.
 If all members joined the shared flat, then the following functionality comes into play.

 <!--